CephalofairGames/frosthaven-faq/index.md

 ### 0.2 About Me

-I am Bill (or dwarf74 in most places).
+I am Bill (or dwarf74/dwarfSA in most places).
 I was a lead playtester for Frosthaven, and am currently a moderator of Reddit’s /r/Gloomhaven.
-I am altogether too active in Frosthaven fan communities, and I am kind of obsessive about writing guides and making lists for games I love, so Cephalofair decided to bring me on to maintain this FAQ.
 I'd like to give special thanks to general_cgo, gripeaway, and Nikki Valens for their help.

 ![divider](/assets/images/divider2.png)